Logrus/learning-photogrammetric-computer-vision/README.md

 - Simplified SIFT-inspired descriptor
 - Homography computation

-This project is based on online course [Photogrammatric Computer Vision](https://www.ipb.uni-bonn.de/online-training-pcv/index.html) by Prof. Cyrill Stachniss and I would like to express my sincere appreciation for providing great learning materials for free, online, for everyone to learn.
+This project is based on online course [Photogrammetric Computer Vision](https://www.ipb.uni-bonn.de/online-training-pcv/index.html) by Prof. Cyrill Stachniss and I would like to express my sincere appreciation for providing great learning materials for free, online, for everyone to learn.

 Here I have a more detailed re-work of the material which I did for myself, but please check the original [videos](https://www.youtube.com/playlist?list=PLgnQpQtFTOGTPQhKBOGgjTgX-mzpsOGOX) first.